 The process of creating a new state budget begins in even-numbered years.
 The commissioner of Minnesota Management & Budget prepares and distributes budget instructions and forms to all state agencies.
 Each agency's proposed budget must show actual expenditures and receipts for the two most recent fiscal years, estimated expenditures and receipts for the current fiscal year, and estimates for each fiscal year of the next biennium.
 This information is used as the basis for the governor's proposed biennial budget.

-Minnesota Statutes 16A.11 requires the governor to submit a three-part budget to the Minnesota Legislature.
+requires the governor to submit a three-part budget to the Minnesota Legislature.
 Part one is a budget message, part two a detailed operating budget, and part three a capital expenditures budget.
-Parts one and two are presented to the legislature in January or February of odd-numbered years and part three is presented to the legislature in January of even-numbered years.
+Parts one and two are presented to the Legislature in January or February of odd-numbered years and part three is presented to the Legislature in January of even-numbered years.

 State revenue forecasts are based on national trends in employment, inflation, income, production, etc. That data is provided by the state's economic consultant.
 It is reviewed and, if necessary, modified by Minnesota Management & Budget and the Minnesota Council of Economic Advisors.
 It is then plugged into econometric models that create projections of economic activity in Minnesota; these projections are then used in models that predict tax revenue collections.